Gary E. and Carolyn J. Strong Special Collections Fellowship

 The award includes a $4,500 student fellowship and up to $500 in research funds to help cover the cost of materials and supplies, project-related travel expenses, etc.

-Since 2021, Strong Fellowship recipients have improved access to a variety of collections, including the League of Women Voters of Moscow records, the Women in Natural Resources collection, the Palouse Science Fiction Association collection, and the Lyle J. Reed collection related to the Old Time Fiddle Festival.
+Since 2021, Strong Fellowship recipients have improved access to a variety of collections, including the League of Women Voters of Moscow records, the Women in Natural Resources collection, the Palouse Science Fiction Association collection, and the Lyle J. Reed collection related to the Old Time Fiddle Festival, the Plant, Soil, and Entomological Sciences records, and the WWAMI records.

 Application Process